Free Parts of a Penguin Worksheet

 Bill

-The penguin’s bill is a crucial feature that serves multiple purposes.
+The penguin’s bill is an essential tool, serving multiple purposes.

 parts of a penguin coloring page